Vectorial1024/leaflet-color-markers/README.md

 ## Demo

 A demo is included in the same repo.
+It showcases a simple Leaflet map with a colored marker from this package.

-You may build it with the following steps:
+You may try it locally with the following steps:

 1. Clone this repo
 2. `npm run build-demo`